microscaler/tinkerbell/docs/mdbook/src/adr/0019-Logging_Strategy_and_Span_Hierarchy.md

 ## 🚀 Industry-Leading Capabilities

-This structured logging and tracing strategy significantly enhances Tinkerbell's ability to manage operational complexity, rapidly diagnose issues, and maintain transparency, positioning it as a leader in observability and autonomous agentic infrastructure management.
+This structured logging and tracing strategy significantly enhances Tiffany's ability to manage operational complexity, rapidly diagnose issues, and maintain transparency, positioning it as a leader in observability and autonomous agentic infrastructure management.

 ---